vtex/shoreline/styleguides/admin/documentation/data-display/filter-bar.md

 # FilterBar

-The `FilterBar` component represents a list of Statements that when combined it filters a data
+A component that represents a list of statements that when combined it filters a data.

 ## Behavior